-I use the Indian National Family Health Survey (NFHS-3) data collected in 2006 to study the determinants of a mother's decision to breastfeed her child, and social factors that influence the duration of breastfeeding.
-More specifically, I examine the influence of family structure and gender of the child on mother's choice to either breastfeed exclusively, supplement breast milk or not to breastfeed her child.
-I do not find any gender-bias in the choice to breastfeed an infant- more than 95% of the children in the sample are breastfed.
-Duration of family structure is surprisingly a strong determinant of duration of breastfeeding, women living in joint family breastfeed for significantly shorter duration.
+I use the Indian National Family Health Survey (NFHS-3) data collected in 2006 to study the determinants of a mother's decision to breastfeed her child and social factors that influence the duration of breastfeeding.
+More specifically, I examine the influence of family structure, and gender of the child on a mother's choice to either breastfeed exclusively, supplement breast milk or not breastfeed her child.
+I do not find any gender bias in the choice to breastfeed an infant- more than 95% of the children in the sample are breastfed.
+The duration of family structure is surprisingly a strong determinant of the duration of breastfeeding.
+Women living in joint families breastfeed for a significantly shorter duration.

 link to paper not available.

 Social and economic implications for both rich and poor countries of lowered barriers to the international flows of information, capital, labour and goods.
 May not be taken for credit by students with fourth-year standing.

 The determinants of trade patterns, trade policy, tariff and non-tariff barriers to trade, political economy of protectionism, bilateral and multilateral trade disputes, trade liberalization, trade and development.
 Credit may be obtained for only one of ECON 355 and 455.

 Initiated & Spearheaded Community-Based Research pedagogy for the 4th year undergraduate research course.
 Students from the Econ490 course were partnered with NICCSS, Vancouver Rent Bank.
 2011-